operator-framework/olm-docs/content/en/docs/Tasks/creating-a-catalog.md

 ### Build and push the catalog image

-Lastly, we can build and push our catalog image:
+The last step is building and pushing the catalog image.
+For either approach, this is the same:

 ```sh
 $ docker build . \